Jamm02/Wall-E-WiFi-Controlled-Bot/README.md

-# Air-Mouse
+# WiFi Controlled Bot

-Air-Mouse - Moves mouse cursor,Using ESP-32 & MPU6050(6-axis Accelerometer & Gyroscope) in 3D space with Bluetooth and Buttons support.
+WiFi Controlled Bot - Moves the bot in desired direction at press of a button.

 ## Table of Contents